technicallynotdeaf/Baanabus/README.md

 ## Intentional design choices

-* Start with a menu
+* Start with a menu, not a feed

 I'm so sick of opening an app or site and being flooded with distractions.

-* Multiple interfaces
+* Multiple views to suit tiredness levels

-Complex view for planning out tasks and stuff; Minimalist view for after a hard day's work when concentrating is becoming difficult.
+Complex view for planning out tasks etc; Minimalist "just the next thing" view for after a hard day's work when concentrating is becoming difficult.

 * No notifications

-Moving from one task to the other is much calmer without constant disruption.
+Moving from one task to the other is much calmer and more productive without constant disruption.

 * Guided reviews